couchbaselabs/observability/README.md

 Please raise issues directly on this Github repository.

 # Support
-No official support is currently provided, this is purely an example implementation.
+No official support is currently provided but best efforts will be made.

 # Release tagging and branching
 Every release to DockerHub will include a matching identical Git tag here, i.e. the tags on https://hub.docker.com/r/couchbaselabs/observability/tags will have a matching tag in this repository that built them.